FlowFuse/flowfuse/docs/cloud/billing.md

 ## Suspended Projects

 You are not billed for suspended projects.
-When you suspend a project your account will receive a credit for the number of seconds remaining in the billing cycle.
+When a project is suspended your account will receive a credit for the number of seconds remaining in the billing cycle.
 When a project is started up again then you will be billed for the remaining seconds in the teams billing cycle, any credit on the account from the project being suspended will be used towards this charge first.